davidpoza/dps-weather-front/README.md

-This is a search interface for youtube comments API
+This is a React interface for my weather station powered by arduino